pcarn/vaccine-watch/README.md

 Bot to notify when vaccine appointments are available.

 Supports checking Hy-Vee, Walgreens, CVS, Walmart, Cosentino's stores (KC), and Ball's stores (KC).
-Supports sending notifications to Slack, Discord, and [Twitter](https://twitter.com/kcvaccinewatch).
+Supports sending notifications to Slack, Discord, Twilio, and [Twitter](https://twitter.com/kcvaccinewatch).

 Notifications are sent when a location has appointments.
 No more notifications are sent for that location until it becomes unavailable again.